sovervo/jsgamelauncher/README.md

 # JavaScript Game Launcher
 Hello, I'm Aziza!
-This is a a seperate branch I have creathed to dive into this project from Halfstach Conferance 25' in Phenoix, AZ
+This is a a seperate branch I have creathed to dive into this project from Halfstack Conferance 25' in Phoenix, AZ

 <img src="./media/device-examples.jpg" height="300" align="right" alt="RG40XXV with Phaser demo">